collegevine/purescript-elmish/docs/read-foreign.md

 traverses it and makes sure that it has the right shape.
 {: .callout }

-This strategy turns out to be orders of magnitude faster than parsing with something like `purescript-argonaut`, which lets us use it at all kinds of ingest boundaries, such as:
+This strategy turns out to much faster than parsing with something like `purescript-argonaut`, which lets us use it at all kinds of ingest boundaries, such as:

 * Network API calls
 * Top-level entry points